dotnet/docs-maui/docs/user-interface/controls/slider.md

 ---
 title: "Slider"
-description: "The .NET MAUI Slider is a horizontal bar that can be manipulated by to select a double value from a continuous range." ms.date: 02/09/2022
+description: "The .NET MAUI Slider is a horizontal bar that can be manipulated by a user to select a double value from a continuous range." ms.date: 02/09/2022
 ---